-Before you book an Antelope Canyon tour from Vegas, you should learn a bit about the area to spice up your tour and make it more enjoyable.
-So, here are seventeen interesting facts about the Antelope Canyon!
+Before you book an Antelope Canyon tour from Las Vegas, you should learn a bit about the area to know what to expect.
+Also, take some time to learn a few fun facts to get excited for your tour.
+So, here are 36 interesting and surprising facts about Antelope Canyon!

-- Antelope Canyon is located on Navajo land near Page, Arizona.
+- Antelope Canyon is located on private Navajo land near Page, Arizona.

-- The upper canyon is called Tsébighánílíní, which means "the place where water runs through rocks" in Navajo.
+- The Upper Antelope Canyon is called Tsé bighánílíní, which means "the place where water runs through rocks" in Navajo.

 - The light inside the canyon is ever-changing as the sun moves across the sky, creating different effects and shadows throughout the day.